-President Trump was expected to make a declaration on the Opioid National Health Crisis earlier this month, at the request of the anti drug commission he organized.
+President Trump was expected to make a declaration on the Opioid National Health Crisis earlier this month, at the request of the anti-drug commission he organized.
 Trump did admit that drugs have become a “Crippling problem in The United States” at a press conference held at his private golf club.
 He comments that once you start “It makes your life very hard” and “very tough to get off of”.
-These are severe understatements considering the nation wide damage that has been done including a record breaking 59,000 thousand death count due to opioid related overdose.
+These are severe understatements considering the nationwide damage that has been done including a record-breaking 59,000 thousand death count due to opioid-related overdose.
 Trump vows to beat the heroin problem with stricter law enforcement and border control.
-While this was far from declaring a state of emergency, New Jersey governor Chris Christie, who chairs the president’s anti drug commission, has the facts and may be our only hope at creating any real solutions.
+While this was far from declaring a state of emergency, former New Jersey governor Chris Christie, who chairs the president’s anti-drug commission, has the facts and may be our only hope at creating any real solutions.

 Governor Says It’s A National Health Crisis

 Christie speaks up in an interview with CNN earlier this month. “ We have 9/11 scale lost every three weeks in America” a statistic that is being widely undermined by politicians and medical professionals.
 In his interview he requests the president declare the Opioid National Health Crisis, a national emergency.
 Imagine having a nation-shaking terrorist attack like the one we experienced in 2001, every three weeks.
 The cause is not suicide bombers coming from fanatic religious groups; the cause is right here in the United States.